 - At the same time, this collaboration introduces an interactive platform between early career academics, senior scholars and practitioners.
 YA authors are keen to explore, learn and digest while senior academics are willing to share and to guide.
 The booklet project encourages both the groups to jointly push the debates further.
 It gives young academics the chance to develop their intellectual and academic skills through interaction with senior academics and/or practitioners whereas senior academics and practitioners mentioned that YA authors encourage them to critically reflect their past work.

-- The booklets are open peer reviewed; hence, it builds on the YA authors’ publication record.
+- The booklets are blind peer reviewed; hence, it builds on the YA authors’ publication record.

 - We will soon invite the YA network to publish detailed book reviews of these booklets in an external journal.